Eat Well Nutrition Education Program

 Video Series: “10 Steps to a Healthier You”

-UMaine Extension’s video series 10 Steps to a Healthier You can help you save money while while making healthy food choices for you and your family.
+UMaine Extension’s video series 10 Steps to a Healthier You can help you save mone while making healthy food choices for you and your family.
 Each video is one step to help you achieve a healthy lifestyle.

 UMaine Extension offers nutrition education in every Maine county.
 For information on nutrition programs near you, call your county’s toll-free number.